zompi2/UE4EnhancedCodeFlow/README.md

 LogECF=Verbose
 ```

-You can disable Logs entirely by setting `bEnableInsightProfiling` in `EnhancedCodeFlow.Build.cs` to `false`.
+You can disable Logs entirely for this plugin by setting `bShowLogs` and `bShowVerboseLogs` in `EnhancedCodeFlow.Build.cs` to `false`.

 [Back to top](#table-of-content)